SFUStatgen/RforStat2/RTutorials/GettingStarted/startR-RStudio.md

 Tidyverse is a collection of packages for common data science tasks such as reading, manipulating and graphical display of data.
 It includes the `dplyr` and `ggplot2` packages that we will use frequently.
 It contains a lot of smaller packages and therefore takes a bit more time to download and install; be prepared to wait a bit.

-Note: Unless you install `tidyverse` (in Stat305 or Stat341), you will get a lot of cryptic error messages if you try to run the R Markdown templates for the exercises.
+Note: Unless you install `tidyverse` (in Stat305 or Stat341), you will get a lot of cryptic error messages if you try to run the R Markdown templates for the exercises/homeworks.
 To get the templates to work, you need to install `tidyverse`.

 Known issues with installation
 ------------------------------